 In my experience, the best insanity defense is related to circumstances where the person is doing something that really doesn’t benefit them in anyway.
 Therefore, it can be argued that they truly are operating under a delusional state and not trying to gain anything for the criminal activity.

-THE LAW RELATED TO AN INSANITY DEFENSE IN LOS ANGELES – PENAL CODE SECTION 1026
+LAW RELATED TO AN INSANITY DEFENSE IN CALIFORNIA – PENAL CODE 1026